SiddhantDeshmukh/adventOfCode/2022/notes.md

 nice.
 Day 5 itself threw me because I made a bad assumnption in my regex that there would be only single digits.
 Aside from that, it wasn't that bad, it just took me a while.

+## Day 6 - Tuning Trouble

+Nice easy challenge!
+Wrote the first part generally so part 2 was exactly the same.

+## Day 7 - No Space Left On Device